Jamaat-e-Ahmadiyya’s role in Indonesia’s independence from the Dutch

 Then, during his Friday Sermon on 30 August 1946, Hazrat Musleh-e-Maudra stated:

 “The circumstances faced by the Muslims nowadays are very bleak.
-The identity of the Muslims in places such as India, Palestine, Egypt, Indonesia is in severe danger […] The Dutch government is leaving no stone unturned to enslave the Muslims in Indonesia […] So, all members [of the Jamaat] should especially pray these days.
-The other [non-Ahmadi] Muslims should also be urged to start praying, as there is no other remedy for the Muslims.
-Until the Muslims step aside from worldliness and the pursuit of luxury and unite for offering all types of sacrifices […] success is impossible.”
+The identity of the Muslims in places such as India, Palestine, Egypt, Indonesia is in severe danger. […] The Dutch government is leaving no stone unturned to enslave the Muslims in Indonesia. […] So, all members [of the Jamaat] should especially pray these days.
+The other [non-Ahmadi] Muslims should also be urged to pray, as there is no other remedy for the Muslims.
+Until the Muslims step aside from worldliness and the pursuit of luxury, and unite for offering all types of sacrifices, […] success is impossible.”
 (Al Fazl, 10 September 1946, p.
 2)

 During his Friday Sermon on 18 October 1946, Huzoorra stated:

 “Initially, Japan had occupied Sumatra and Java, then the sovereign Indonesian government was established.
-Then, the English tried to bring the Dutch there [again], and now a republican government is established there.
-There had been many trials for our Jamaat as well, and during the time of Japanese occupation, Ahmadis had been treated harshly […] When they had strongly revealed their intentions against Jamaat-e-Ahmadiyya, suddenly Allah the Almighty dissolved their government, and a republican government was established in Indonesia […]
+Thereafter, the English tried to [once again] bring the Dutch there, and now a republican government is established there.
+There had been many trials for our Jamaat as well, and during the time of Japanese occupation, Ahmadis had been treated harshly. […] When they had strongly revealed their intentions against Jamaat-e-Ahmadiyya, suddenly Allah the Almighty dissolved their government, and a republican government was established in Indonesia. […]

 sc 213700 23407366963 b8ffad 1024